findmrkhan/insureme/README.md

 For listing policies, GET the endpoint (http://localhost:8000/api/v1/policies/)

+### List the policy details

+For listing policies, GET the endpoint (http://localhost:8000/api/v1/policies/1/)

 ### List the policies history

 For listing policies history, GET the endpoint (http://localhost:8000/api/v1/policies/1/history/)

+### TO DO "Pay Quote" endpoint

+### Proposed authentication

+**OAuth + JWT** should be used.
+This helps achieving better security in a microservice environment.
+JWT are value token and hence need to maintain a datbase of tokens or cache is not needed.

+### NOTES

+The customers created through **"create_customer"** endpoint the will not be able to login to the Admin panel since a custom User model is used.

+The **Quotes and Policies** have a lot of overlap and hence they have been chosen for **One-to-One** relationship.
+If more details are available about them then it can be decided to have a **One-to-Many** or **Many-to-Many** relation

+### Further Actions
+Dockerize the project.
+Add SSL etc.